-How To: Clean Walls
+How To: Clean Painted Walls

-Rub in a gentle, circular motion to avoid damaging paint and make sure to wring out the sponges well to avoid drips.
-Work in sections, and once you’ve completed a section, dry the area with a clean, soft cloth.
+- Work in sections, and once you’ve completed a section, dry the area with a clean, soft cloth.

 For particularly hard-to-remove stains (e.g., grease splatters on kitchen walls), try a commercial cleaning product like Siege Premium Kitchen Degreaser, a solvent-free degreaser.
 Also be aware that the Mr. Clean Magic Eraser works well to clean walls of crayon and fingerprints, making it an especially useful product in homes with children.